somerandomsequence/csci-4831-7000-dsp/recitations/temperature.md

 qplot(seq_along(data$Temp), data$Temp) + geom_line()
 {% endhighlight %}

+Note that in this example, the Temp variable corresponds to the daily minimum temperture.
+You can also plot the maximum and the daily temperture range if you prefer.

 Try plotting the data both by using the index and date.

 What do you notice from the plot?
 Are there any trends that you can see?
 If so, what are they?